Burkson/ridestyler.customer.widgets/widgets/quick-select/readme.md

 <style>
 #container {
 	width: 600px;
-	height: 800px;
 	margin: 0 auto;
 	border: 1px solid #CCC;
 }
 </style>
 ```
 ## Initialize the Widget
 Now we need to initialize our Quick Select widget.
+Make sure you include the url of the page that contains your showcase instance in the
+settings of your initialization.
 ```
-var qs = new QuickSelect('container');
+new QuickSelect('container', {url: 'https://your-url.com'});
 ```
 ## Additional Settings
 Now that you have your widget initialized you can add some additional settings to customize the look of your configurator.